gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## chop

-A useful recursion pattern for processing an array to produce a new array, often used for "chopping" up the input array.
-Typically chop is called with some function that will consume an initial prefix of the array and produce a value and the rest of the array.
+A useful recursion pattern for processing a `ReadonlyArray` to produce a new `ReadonlyArray`, often used for "chopping" up the input
+`ReadonlyArray`.
+Typically chop is called with some function that will consume an initial prefix of the `ReadonlyArray` and produce a value and the rest of the `ReadonlyArray`.

 **Signature**